Spuriosity1/Spuriosity1.github.io/_posts/2022-05-02-compstructure.md

 name, or better yet storing a "version" field in the filename.

-Generally speaking, I find myself dealing with around 10 numerical parameters (that shouldn't affect the answer much, unless they're too small) and 4-5 physical parameters.
+Generally speaking, I find myself dealing with around 10 numerical parameters (that shouldn't affect the answer much) and 4-5 physical parameters.
 When doing many trials (as in a Monte Carlo simulation) or many similar computations (as in a parameter sweep), almost none of these change: it seems wasteful to clutter the output folder with a bunch of parameters that are 90% identical.